crissxross/dotfiles/README.md

 ## MacBook Pro

 This branch relates specifically to restoring my MacBook Pro from a clean install.
+NOTE: check **main** branch for any changes.

 ## Decommission Computer